bedita/docs/source/response_and_erroros.rst

 .. tip::

-    If you need to customize the format data types you could be interesed in reading :ref:`formatting-objects-cast-types`
+    If you need to customize the format data types you could be interested in reading :ref:`formatting-objects-cast-types`

 Errors
 ------